Entrance to "At the Moulin Rouge," featuring the painting of the same name by Henri de Toulouse-Lautrec, on view at the Minneapolis Institute of Art.

 Toulouse-Lautrec ends up dying in 1901 at 36.
 What happens?

 He has a fairly complicated and sad end to his life, as the effects of his disability are accelerated by the effects of pleasure-seeking.
 He’s institutionalized for a period, which gets sensationalized.
-His friend and agent Maurice Guibert actually tries to sanitize his death after the fact, thinking it will make his art more palatable.
-There’s a story in the exhibition about Guibert cutting At the Moulin Rouge down to remove the most provocative figure in the painting, though I think it’s telling that not many years later the pieces are reunited and the painting enters the Art Institute of Chicago in 1928.
+His friend and agent Maurice Joyant actually tries to sanitize his death after the fact, thinking it will make his art more palatable.
+There’s a story in the exhibition about Joyant cutting At the Moulin Rouge down to remove the most provocative figure in the painting, though I think it’s telling that not many years later the pieces are reunited and the painting enters the Art Institute of Chicago in 1928.

 There is a flip side to all this fun and frivolity.